Hard to see a place for sporting exceptionalism during a pandemic

 Notwithstanding his bravery and durability, which transformed an Olympic silver medal-winning amateur career into a WBC bantamweight world champion professional career, it might have been a preferable accolade to have been the boxer other fighters simply could not hit, thus saving his body and head particularly from severe punishment.

-The Irish football squad will be among the first Irish teams to compete on the international stage in Uefa Nations League fixtures since the quarantine restrictions were introduced.
-On the face of it that seems like a dubious honour.
+This week it was reported that the Irish football squad could be the first major sporting team to compete on the international stage in Uefa Nations League fixtures since the quarantine restrictions were introduced.
+On the face of it that too seems like a dubious honour.

 Part of the package is to travel to Bulgaria on September 3rd, or about 40 days from now.
 Three days later Finland are scheduled to arrive in Dublin to face the team that just returned from Sofia.